witheve/mamarob/food-truck.eve.md

   image-container.children := [#div text: prompt-text]
 ```

-clicking on an image container opens a dialogue to change the image
+Clicking on an image container opens a dialogue to change the image.
+Image sources are from a URL, local storage, or captured from the camera (if available).
+@TODO - add local storage and camera upload options

 If the image container is assigned an image, display it